temporalio/documentation/docs-src/cloud/how-to-setup-export.md

 The Temporal Cloud UI provides two ways for configuring Workflow History Export:

 - [Automated setup](#automated-setup) (recommended): The Cloud UI launches the AWS CloudFormation Console to create a stack, with write permission to the S3 bucket.
-- [Manual setup](#manual-setup): The Cloud UI provides an CloudFormation template for user’s to use to manually configure an CloudFormation stack.
+- [Manual setup](#manual-setup): The Cloud UI provides a CloudFormation template for user’s to use to manually configure a CloudFormation stack.

 #### Automated setup

-The automated setup creates an CloudFormation stack with write permission to the S3 bucket.
+The automated setup creates a CloudFormation stack with write permission to the S3 bucket.
 [Verify the export setup](/cloud/how-to-verify-export) before saving the configuration.

 1. Open the Temporal Cloud UI and navigate to the Namespace you want to configure.